peterdv/pyreststore/README.rst

 We have a single enterprise deployment of a slightly adapted version of pyreststore, but I do not have ressources to support pyreststore in general.

-If You decide to go ahead, please read the ``LICENSE`` file, it should be wide enough to fit most purposes.
+If You decide to go ahead, please read the `LICENSE`_ file, it should be wide enough to fit most purposes, and consult the `installation`_ notes.

+.. _`LICENCE`: LICENCE
+.. _`installation`: doc/installation.rst

 I sincerely hope that You have as much fun as I have had !